jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 All we have to do is change what you think is politics.

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/GoodDimpledBarbet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/GoodDimpledBarbet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Like Communism, Left/Right are Industrial Age philosophies.
 In fact, Progressives and Conservatives together beat communism to win the Industrial Age.
 However, Left/Right capitalist based societies are stagnating because we're not in the Industrial Age anymore.
-To get back on track we need to evolve a new Internet Age culture.
+To get back on track, we need to evolve a new Internet Age culture.
 That means you must step up.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).
 [Reader Mode.](https://gfycat.com/ifr/GoodDimpledBarbet)_

 [Prior Chapter](https://www.techvolution.io/a-new-philosophy-start) | [**Next Chapter**](https://www.techvolution.io/a-new-philosophy-introduction)